How to Reduce Customer Churn: Tactics for Customer Success

 Key Steps:

-- Collect Feedback: Categorize churn reasons—pricing, product gaps, onboarding issues, support experience.
+- Collect Feedback: Categorize churn reasons—pricing, product gaps, onboarding issues, support experience, survey responses, NPS scores.

 - Make change happen: Share findings with Product, Engineering, Sales, and Marketing to drive improvements.